U.S. flag

 • If a noncitizen needs to replace a card USCIS issued because it contains incorrect information that is due to a USCIS error.

-14. Can a noncitizen request subsequent periods of deferred action based on a labor agency investigation or need?
+15. Can a noncitizen request subsequent periods of deferred action based on a labor agency investigation or need?

 Yes.
 A noncitizen granted deferred action based on a labor agency investigation or need may request an additional two-year period of deferred action when there continues to be a labor agency need.
 Subsequent requests for deferred action based on a labor agency investigation or need must be accompanied by an updated labor agency Statement of Interest explaining the continued labor agency need.
 The Statement of Interest must also describe the scope of workers who are in need of protection based on the procedural posture of the labor agency’s investigation, prosecution, or enforcement action.

-A labor agency that has a continued need for workers to help in their investigation or prosecution of a case, or any related enforcement action, may support a noncitizen’s subsequent request for deferred action by providing an updated Statement of Interest.
+A labor agency that has a continued need for workers to help in their investigation or prosecution of a case, or any related enforcement action, may support a noncitizen’s subsequent request for deferred action by providing the noncitizen with an updated Statement of Interest.
 The labor agency should make an assessment of the continuing need for worker participation and should reassess the scope of workers in need of protection based on the phase of the agency’s enforcement effort at that time.

 Labor agencies must provide workers with this updated Statement of Interest, which must be included as part of the noncitizen’s subsequent request for deferred action.
-Labor agencies must submit a courtesy copy of the Statement of Interest to laborenforcement@dhs.gov before providing the Statement of Interest to any workers.

-16. How does a noncitizen request a subsequent period of deferred action based on a labor agency investigation or need?
+17. How does a noncitizen request a subsequent period of deferred action based on a labor agency investigation or need?

 A noncitizen requesting a subsequent period of deferred action based on a labor agency investigation or need must submit: